theupdateframework/pep-on-pypi-with-tuf/README.rst

 ----------------------------------

-The top-level *root* role signs for the keys of the top-level *timestamp*, *snapshot*, *targets* and *root* roles.
+The top-level *root* role signs for the keys of the top-level *timestamp*, *snapshot*, *targets*, and *root* roles.
 The *timestamp* role signs for every new snapshot of the repository metadata.
-The *snapshot* role signs for *root*, *targets* and all delegated targets metadata.
+The *snapshot* role signs for *root*, *targets*, and all delegated targets metadata.
 The *bins* role signs for all distributions belonging to registered PyPI projects.

-The metadata files that change most frequently will be *timestamp*, *snapshot* and delegated targets (*bins* projects) metadata.
-The *timestamp* and *snapshot* metadata MUST be updated whenever *root*, *targets* or delegated targets metadata are updated.
+The metadata files that will change most frequently are *timestamp*, *snapshot* and delegated targets (*bins* projects) metadata.
+The *timestamp* and *snapshot* metadata MUST be updated whenever *root*, *targets*, or delegated targets metadata are updated.
 Observe, though, that *root* and *targets* metadata are much less likely to be updated as often as delegated targets metadata.
-Therefore, *timestamp* and *snapshot* metadata will most likely be updated frequently (possibly every minute) due to delegated targets metadata being updated frequently in order to drive continuous delivery of projects.
+Therefore, *timestamp* and *snapshot* metadata will most likely be updated frequently (possibly every minute) due to delegated targets' metadata being updated frequently in order to drive [LV: should 'drive' be 'support'? continuous delivery of projects.
-Continuous delivery is a set of processes with which PyPI produces consistent snapshots that can safely coexist and be deleted independently [18]_.
+Continuous delivery is a set of processes that PyPI uses to produce [LV: check < this - I edited it] consistent snapshots that can safely coexist and be deleted independently [18]_.
+[LV: do you need to say what these are independent of?]

 Every year, PyPI administrators are going to sign for *root* role keys.
-After that, automation will continuously sign for a timestamped, snapshot of all projects.
+[LV: Subsequently, this will be automated and ?PyPI ...(if < makes sense, then delete > After that, automation) - if not, we will need to chat] will continuously sign for a timestamped, snapshot of all projects.
 There is a `repository management`__ tool available that can handle signing metadata files, generating cryptographic keys, and managing a TUF repository.